davideronchini/CanBus_Nucleo_F446RE/README.md

 3. **Compile and upload the code to the Nucleo F446RE**
 4. **Set up your CAN Bus network and connect the board**
 5. **Monitor serial communication for debugging and verification**

+Attached below is the photo with the hardware connections

 ## Credits